APZConservationResearch/Training-and-management/README.md

 # Welcome!
 Hello!
-And welcome to Assinboine Park Zoo's Conservation and Research Github page.
+And welcome to Assinboine Park Zoo's Conservation and Research Github.
 This repository contains the information and links neccesary to get new members/contributors started with Github and to familiarize members/contributors with the rules and etiquette of the oganization's repositories.

 ## Getting Started